timou0911/Ethernaut-Writeup/4. Telephone ★☆☆☆☆/README.md

 Here’s one possible hacking process:

-1. First of all, the attacker discovered that Bob is fascinated by crypto investment.
+1. First of all, the attacker discovered that Bob had a keen interest in cryptocurrency investments.

 2. The attacker sends a fake crypto-investing teaching website to Bob via email.